 This phase II trial studies how well veliparib, radiation therapy, and temozolomide work in treating patients with newly diagnosed malignant glioma without H3 K27M or BRAFV600 mutations.
-Veliparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+Poly adenosine diphosphate (ADP) ribose polymerases (PARPs) are proteins that help repair DNA mutations.
+PARP inhibitors, such as veliparib, can keep PARP from working, so tumor cells can't repair themselves, and they may stop growing.
 Radiation therapy uses high energy x-rays to kill tumor cells and shrink tumors.
 Drugs used in chemotherapy, such as temozolomide, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Giving veliparib, radiation therapy, and temozolomide may work better in treating patients with newly diagnosed malignant glioma without H3 K27M or BRAFV600 mutations compared to radiation therapy and temozolomide alone.

 (COG ACNS1721) A Phase 2 Study of Veliparib and Local Irradiation, Followed by Maintenance Veliparib and Temozolomide, in Patients with Newly Diagnosed High Grade Glioma (HGG) without H3K27M or BRAFV600 Mutations

 To inquire about participating in these studies, call 1-800-ROSWELL (1-800-767-9355) or e-mail email@example.com.